t3kt/raytk/src/operators/output/pointMapRender.md

 * LED pixel mapping, where you use the physical location of each LED for the coordinates, and apply the resulting colors to each LED.
 * GPU particles, where the simulation GLSL TOP produces coordinates from one buffer, which are run through the `pointMapRender`, and then feed the resulting values back into the simulation to control particle forces for each particle/pixel.

-The "SDF or Value" output, when using an SDF scene, will output values where the R channel is the distance to the surface.
-The other channels (GBA) contain settings related to materials, which are only useful in special cases.
+The "SDF or Value" output, when using an SDF scene, will output values where the RGB channels contain the distance to the surface.
+The alpha channel will be one for points that existed in the input map and zero for ones that did not.
+In other words the alpha channel will be the same as the alpha channel in the input point map.

 ## Parameters